Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

 My name is Xinyu Liao.
 I'm a second-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 I'm interested in phonetics and psycholinguistics.
 The central focus of my research is speech variability in production and perception, bridging psycholinguistic experiments, computational modeling, large-scale corpus analysis, cross-linguistic phonetic universals, and language change in cultural evolution.

-With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics/phonology, psycholinguistics, computational modeling, and variationist sociolinguistics. [my CV is here](https://drive.google.com/file/d/12aaw49L0elH0zkgfYcXzyergN4CTZQx1/view?usp=sharing)
+With my past training, I apporach these questions from an interdisciplinary perspective, especially from phonetics/phonology, psycholinguistics, computational modeling, and quantitative sociolinguistics. [my CV is here](https://drive.google.com/file/d/12aaw49L0elH0zkgfYcXzyergN4CTZQx1/view?usp=sharing)

 <h2 id="active">